appsecnz/appsecnz.github.io/conference/index.md

 ## Registration

 Registration opened on 17 December 2020.
-Advance registration (through 3 February 2021) will be **FREE**; from 4 February, there will be a **$20.00** (plus ticketing fees) "Procrastinator Fee" applied.
+For in-person attendance, advance registration (through 3 February 2021) will be **FREE**; from 4 February, there will be a **$20.00** (plus ticketing fees) "Procrastinator Fee" applied.

+Registration is also available to "attend" the conference virtually, via our [Live Event Portal](https://myevents.nz/appsecnz/2021){: target="_blank"}.
+Please [register](https://events.humanitix.com/appsecnz-conference){: target="_blank"} to let us know you'll be taking part.

-Now through 24 January, you can also order a conference t-shirt for $7.50 (plus GST and fees), when you register.
-T-shirts can be ordered in any colour - as long as it's black - and are available in Men's (straight cut) sizes S-3XL and 5XL, or in Women's (fitted cut) sizes XS - 2XL.
+Through 24 January, you could also order a conference t-shirt for $7.50 (plus GST and fees), when you register.
+T-shirts could be ordered in any colour - as long as it was black - and were available in Men's (straight cut) sizes S-3XL and 5XL, or in Women's (fitted cut) sizes XS - 2XL.

-Registration for Pre-Conference Training also opened on 17 December 2020 and closes on 5 February.
+[Registration](https://events.humanitix.com/appsecnz-training){: target="_blank"} for [Pre-Conference Training](training.md) also opened on 17 December 2020 and closes on 5 February.

 **NOTES:**